 Stage Four—That’s Just Way S/He Is:

-By now, couples accept that they’re never going to see eye-to-eye about everything and find ways to live more peaceably.
+By now, couples accept that they’re never going to see eye-to-eye about everything.
+They then find ways to live more peaceably.
 Spouses more readily forgive and recognize that they aren’t exactly easy to live with either.
 When disagreements occur, people try harder to put themselves in their partners’ shoes.
-Fights happen less frequently and aren’t as intense or as emotional as before.
+Fights happen less frequently; plus they aren’t as intense or as emotional as before.
 Couples finally understand that, as with everything in life, one must accept the good with the bad.

 Don’t rest on your laurels.
 Continue practicing the three T’s: Time together, Talk, and Touch.